 Challenges

 Although there are many benefits of UHCs, there are clear challenges to this type of clinical education.
-A seminal paper in 2008 identified and published the challenges for outpatient clinics in general (Ramani & Leinster, 2008), see Box 1, and these are similar in nature to the clinics - SLCS offered within UHCs.
+A seminal paper in 2008 identified and published the challenges for outpatient clinics in general (Ramani & Leinster, 2008), see Box 1, and these are similar in nature to the clinics - SLCS offered within Australian UHCs.
 Ramani and Leinster wrote the challenges of outpatient’s clinics are:

 INSERT BOX 1